-This dependency is either in the use of means, or

-else when means fail us; true dependency is exactly careful of all means.
-When God hath set down a course of means, we must not expect that God should alter his ordinary course of providence for us; deserved disappointment is the fruit of this presumptuous confidence; the more we depend on a wise physician, the more we shall observe his directions, and be careful to use what he prescribes; yet we must use the means as means, and not set them in God's room, for that is the way to blast our hopes; the way to have anything taken away and not blest, is to set our heart too much upon it.
-Too much grief in parting with anything, shows too much trust in the enjoying of it: and therefore he that uses the means in faith, will always join prayer unto God, from whom as every good thing comes, so likewise doth the blessing and success thereof; where much endeavour is and little seeking to God, it shows there is little trust; the widow that trusted in God, continued likewise in prayers day and night.
+7. This dependency is either in the use of means, or else when means fail us.
+True dependency is exactly careful of all means.
+When God hath set down a course of means, we must not expect that God should alter his ordinary course of providence for us; deserved disappointment is the fruit of this presumptuous confidence.
+The more we depend on a wise physician, the more we shall observe his directions, and be careful to use what he prescribes; yet we must use the means as means, and not set them in God's room, for that is the way to blast our hopes.
+The way to have anything taken away and not blest, is to set our heart too much upon it.
+Too much grief in parting with anything, shews oo much trust in the enjoying of it; and therefore he that uses the means in faith, will always join prayer unto God, from whom, as every good thing comes, so likewise doth the blessing and success thereof.
+Where much endeavour is and little seeking to God, it shews there is little trust.
+The widow that trusted in God, continued likewise 'in prayers day and night,' 1 Tim. v.
+5.

-The best discovery of our not relying too much on means, is, when all means fail, if we can still rely upon God, as being still where he was, and hath ways of his own for helping of us, either immediately from himself, or by setting awork other means, and those, perhaps, very unlikely, such as we think not of.
+The best discovery of our not relying too much on means is, when all means fail, if we can still rely upon God, as being still where he was, and hath ways of his own for helping of us, either immediately from himself, or by setting awork other means, and those perhaps very unlikely, such as we think not of.
 God hath ways of his own.
-Abraham never honoured God more, than when he trusted in God for a son against the course of nature, and when he had a son, was ready to sacrifice him, upon confidence that God would raise him from the dead again.
-This was the ground upon which Daniel, with such great authority, reproved Balthasar that he had not a care to glorify God, in whose hand his breath was, and all his ways.

-The greatest honour we can do unto God, is when we see nothing, but rather all contrary to that we look for, then to shut our eyes to inferior things below, and look altogether upon his all-sufficiency; God can convey himself more comfortably to us when he pleaseth, without means than by means.
-True trust, as it sets God highest in the soul, so in danger and wants it hath present recourse to him, as the conies to the rocks.
+Abraham never honoured God more than when he trusted in God for a son against the course of nature; and when he had a son, was ready to sacrifice him, upon confidence that God would raise him from the dead again, Gen. ii.
+2. was the ground upon which Daniel, with such great authority, reproved Belshazzar, that he had not a care to glorify God, in whose hands 'his breath was, and all his ways,' Dan. v.
+23. The greatest honour we can do unto God, is when we see nothing, but rather all contrary to that we look for, then to shut our eyes to inferior things below, and look altogether upon his all-sufficiency.
+God can convey himself more comfortably to us when he pleaseth, without means than by means.
+True trust, as it sets God highest in the soul, so in danger and wants it hath present recourse to him, as the conies to the rocks, Prov. xxx.
+26.

-And because God's times and seasons are the best, it is an evidence of true trust when we can wait God's leisure, and not make haste, and so run before God; for else the more haste the worse speed; God seldom makes any promise to his children, but he exerciseth their trust in waiting long before, as David for a kingdom, Abraham for a son, the whole world for Christ's coming, &c.
+8. And because God's times and seasons are the best, it is an evidence of true trust when we can wait God's leisure and not make haste, and so run before God; for else the more haste the worse speed.
+God seldom makes any promise to his children but he exerciseth their trust in waiting long before, as David for a kingdom, Abraham for a son, the whole world for Christ's coming, &c.